Airedale Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 - Providing enough socialization.
 Many Airedale Terriers love everybody, but many others have protective instincts toward strangers.
 Thus, Airedales need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.

-- Animal aggression.
+- Potential animal aggression.
 Airedale Terriers were developed to hunt other animals.
 Many Airedales are dominant or aggressive toward other dogs of the same sex.
-Many have strong instincts to chase and seize cats and other fleeing creatures.
-If anything goes wrong in the breeding, socializing, training, handling, or management of this breed, it is capable of seriously injuring or killing other animals.
+Many have strong "prey instincts" to chase and seize cats and other fleeing creatures.
+You need to control this breed around other animals until you find out whether you have an individual with a strong prey instinct.

 - The strong temperament.
 The best Airedales are versatile working dogs, capable of learning a great deal, but they have an independent mind of their own and are not pushovers to raise and train.
 They can be manipulative, and some are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
-You must show them, through absolute consistency, that you mean what you say.
+You must show them that you mean what you say.

 To teach your Airedale to listen to you, "Respect Training" is mandatory.
 My Airedale Training Page discusses the program you need.